lradaelli85/tc-QOS/README.md

 Edit the qos.cfg file and set the variables accordingly.For each variable there is a short explanation

-- to disable the slowdown feature set the `ENABLE_SLOWDOWN` value to `off`
+- slowdown feature is enabled by default, to disable it ,set the `ENABLE_SLOWDOWN` value to `off`.
-- to disable the L7 classification set the `ENABLE_L7` value to `off`
+- L7 classification is enabled by default, to disable it ,set the `ENABLE_L7` value to `off`

 To check supported applications run `iptables -m ndpi --help`

-Usually the `iptables mark` parameters does not need to be changed,do it only if you know what are you doing
+Usually the `iptables mark` parameters does not need to be changed,do it only if you know what are you doing.

-**NO FILTER POLICY HAVE BEEN ADDED**
+**NO FILTER POLICIES ARE PRESENT**

-The qos_class_mapping.cfg file contains a mapping (human readable) between the class ID and the class Description.
+The qos_class_mapping.cfg file contains a mapping (human readable) between the class ID and the class description.
 If you will change the `iptables mark` values in the qos.cfg remember to update the qos_class_mapping.cfg accordingly.

 To run the script issue the below command